Internet in the Philippines: Timeline

-"As of March 29, 1994 at 1:15 am Philippine time, unfortunately 2 days late due to slight technical difficulties, the Philippines was FINALLY connected to the Internet via SprintLink.
+"As of March 29, 1994 at 1:15 am Philippine time, unfortunately 2 days late due to slight technical difficulties, the Philippines was FINALLY linked to the Internet via SprintLink.
 The Philippine router, a Cisco 7000 router, was attached via the services of PLDT and Sprint communications to SprintLink's router at Stockton Ca. The gateway to the world for the Philippines will be via NASA Ames Research Center.
 For now, a 64K serial link is the information highway to the rest of the Internet world."

-March 29, 1994, 10:18 a.m.: "We're in," Dr. John Brule, a Professor Emeritus in Electrical and Computer Engineering at the Syracuse University, announced at The First International E-Mail Conference at the University of San Carlos in Talamban, Cebu, signifying that Philnet's 64 kbit/s connection was live.
+March 29, 1994, "We're in!" – This announcement was made by Dr. John Brule, an American professor emeritus from Syracuse University, at exactly 10:18 A.M signifying that Philnet's 64 kbit/s Internet connection was live during the first International E-Mail Conference at the University of San Carlos in Talamban Campus, Cebu City.
+During the conference, they sent the nation's first email to STACnet and ran a live text-based Telnet connection to MIT.

 2000: PLDT introduced its ADSL service.

 August 8, 2009: The Congress of the Philippines granted Converge ICT's (then known as ComClark Network and Technology Corp.) franchise application to construct, install, establish, operate and maintain a telecommunication system throughout the country.
 Nine years after their franchise was granted, Converge ICT's coverage and service has matured enough to be a viable contender for the spot to becoming the 3rd major telecommunications company in the Philippines.

 March 27, 2022: Satellite internet service provider Starlink received approval of its registration from the country's National Telecommunications Commission, setting the country as the first in Southeast Asia to have Starlink broadband service.
 This comes at the heels of the passage of Republic Act No. 11659 amending the Public Service Act passed in 1936.
 The amendment allows 100% foreign ownership of three primary public services which are telecommunications, airline, and railways.

 October 10, 2024: Over 20 million Filipinos are set to enjoy better internet connectivity.
 The World Bank’s Digital Infrastructure Project for Philippines aims to improve climate resilient, secure and inclusive broadband connectivity.
 The project focuses on five components (i) backbone network, (ii) middle-mile network, (iii) access network (Last-Mile), (iv) network security, and (v) project management support.
 The project will focus on benefiting Filipinos outside the country’s main urban centres, where presently the connectivity is disproportionately concentrated.